Last updated: June 2, 2021

 14. If you choose to populate your budget based on budgets from Intacct, select the Budget version from the dropdown and click Next.

 15. Set the year-over-year (YoY) percentage change (increase or decrease) of your actuals or budget amounts to populate your budget.

-16. In the Modify your budget structure window, you can modify your budget structure by removing any of the unnecessary budget lines, groups or levels.
-The total number of budget lines that appear in your budget structure are displayed at the bottom, and you can use these totals to help you decide whether or not you want, or need, to remove these budget lines.
+16. In the Modify your budget structure window, you can modify your budget structure by removing any of the unnecessary budget lines, groups, or levels.
+The total number of budget lines that appear in your budget structure is displayed at the bottom, and you can use these totals to help you decide whether or not you want, or need, to remove these budget lines.